 Membership of the Student Voice, PC’s Student Council, is comprised of representatives from all year groups at the College.
 The group meets on a fortnightly basis to discuss key student issues and make plans to improve College life.
 Recent successes have included the improvement work on the quad area which has created a pleasant environment for students to relax at break and lunchtimes.

-Seventeen students have been appointed to serve as members of the Student Voice, the College’s student council, for 2017-18.
-All members participated in a team building and leadership training event on Monday 2 October and received their badges from Mr Harper at assembly on Friday 6 October.
+Seventeen students have been appointed to serve as members of the Student Voice, the College’s student council, for 2019-20.
+All members participated in a team building and leadership training event on Monday 7 October and received their badges at assembly on Monday 14 October.
 We wish these students well as they take on this important leadership role in our school community.

 Student Voice members attend IMPACT Event

 IMPACT is a follow up event to the Mental Health and Wellbeing Fayre which took place in October 2017 and was organised by the Craigavon Area Learning Community (CALC) Pastoral ForumSt

 Over 130 pupils and teachers from schools across the Craigavon area attended the Fayre in October and these students returned to the Civic Centre on 16 April to share how they organised events in their own schools to promote key messages relating to mental health and well-being.

 Members of the Student Voice who had organised a Question Time themed event focusing on drugs and alcohol shared information on what they did, why they selected this aspect and the impact their project had on the College community.